-- Rate how effective you find me as a communicator.
+- On a scale of 1-10, how effective do you find me as a communicator?
+Why?

 - In what ways can I change/improve my communication with you and the team?

-- What suggestions do you have to assist me in being the best (title) I can be?
+- What suggestions do you have to assist me in being the best (job title) I can be?

 - What are ways I can make your job easier?

 Requesting feedback via email